humanmade/h2/README.md

 npm start
 ```

+H2 uses [humanmade/asset-loader](https://github.com/humanmade/asset-loader) to integrate with Webpack.
+If you are running H2 within Altis, the Asset Loader will be available already.
+If not, install and activate the asset-loader plugin (`humanmade/asset-loader` if installing with Composer) before trying to run H2.

-H2 uses [react-wp-scripts](https://github.com/humanmade/react-wp-scripts) to integrate with Webpack's development server.
-This means that H2 will try to load files from localhost if `WP_DEBUG` is `true`, and will white-screen if that server is not running and a production build is not present.
-If you see a white screen after activating H2, check to make sure `WP_DEBUG` is defined (to use the hot-reloading dev server), or run `npm run build` to generate a production-ready static file bundle.
+If you see a white screen after activating H2, run `npm run build` to generate a production-ready static file bundle.

 ### Production Setup